hacs/documentation/source/docs/faq/download.md

 title: "How does it work: Download"
 description: "How does it work: Download"
 ---
-When you download an element, this is what's happening:
+When you download an element, this is what happens:

 1. The local target directory (folder) is deleted.
 1. A new local target directory is created.